How to make a living with online writing

 Another benefit of connecting with others is that you can learn from them.
 Facebook Groups, Slack channels, and other places where writers gather are often full of writing tips you can glean.

 How do online writers get paid?
 For full- and part-timers, the answer is easy: direct-deposit or a physical check.
 But freelancers need to have a payment process in place to get paid.

 You’ll first need to generate an invoice for each client you work with.
 Sometimes, you’ll invoice monthly.
 Other clients prefer you to send an invoice after each piece of writing is approved.
 Some writers require half payment upfront, with the other half upon delivery.

-No matter what your invoicing protocol looks like, you need a system in place to keep your payments organized.
+No matter what your invoicing procress looks like, you need a system in place to keep your payments organized.
 Wave Invoicing makes it simple.
-You can customize your invoices and keep track of multiple clients.
+You can create professional invoice templates, customize your invoices for each client, and keep track of which invoices have been paid versus which ones are overdue.
 You can even send reminders if you experience a late payment.

 Once you get paid, remember to set aside a portion of your earnings for taxes.
 If this part confuses you, read more about tax tips for freelancers.

 1. Do you need a resume as an online writer?